dr-jam/GameplayProgramming/PeerReview/PeerReview-Exercise1.md

 - [ ] Satisfactory
 - [ ] Unsatisfactory

-#### Justifaction #####
+#### justification #####
-Write justifaction here.
+Write justification here.

 ## Code Style ##

 ### Description ###
-Check the scripts to see if the student code adheres to the dotnet style guide.
+Check the scripts to see if the student code follows the .Net style guide.

-If there are sections that don't adhere to the style guide, please peramlink the line of code from Github and justify why the line of code has infractured the style guide.
+If there are sections that don't adhere to the style guide, please peramlink the line of code from Github and justify why the line of code has infractions of style guide.

 It should look something like this: